kdave97/Music-Recommender-System-using-ALS/README.md

 The files are present in the data_raw folder.
 A more detailed description about the dataset is given in the readme file of data_raw folder.

 ## Recommender Model
+To get recommendations, following steps were performed:

+* Perform Data Exploration to understand the dataset.
+* Split the data into training, validation and testing set.
+* Train the model using implicit feedback.
+* Perform parameter sweep and choose the model that perform best on validation data.
+* Predict the top 5 artists.

 <b> Run the Music_recommender_ALS_Spark_Py.ipynb file